 A. If I decide to leave, I will (Practice how to get out safely.
-What doors, windows, stairwells or fire escapes would you use?)
-B. I can keep my purse and car keys ready and put them(place) in order to leave quickly.
+What doors, windows, stairwells or fire escapes would you use?) В. I can keep my purse and car keys ready and put them(place) in order to leave quickly.
 C. I can tellabout the abuse and request they call the police if they hear suspicious noises coming from my house.
 D. I can teach my children how to use the telephone to contact the police and the fire department.
 E. I will useas my code for my children or my friends so they can call for help.
-F. If I have to leave my home, I will go(Decide this even if you don't think there will be a next time).
-If I cannot go to the location above, then I can go to or G. I can also teach some of these strategies to some/all of my children. Н. When I expect we are going to have an argument, I will try to move to a space that is lowest risk, such as (Try to avoid arguments in the bathroom, garage, kitchen, near weapons or in rooms without access to an outside door). l.
-I will use my judgment and intuition.
+F. If I have to leave my home, I will go G. I can also teach some of these strategies to some/all of my children. Н. When I expect we are going to have an argument, I will try to move to a space that is lowest risk, such as (Try to avoid arguments in the bathroom, garage, kitchen, near weapons or in rooms without access to an outside door).
+I. I will use my judgment and intuition.
 If the situation is very serious, I may be able to give my partner what he/she wants to calm him/her down.
-I have to protect myself until I/we are out of danger.
+I have to protect myself until I/we are out of danger. over